bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 The most commonly used mixins:

+- ``LoginRequiredMixin``: Override of the standard Django mixin which may also allow anonymous guests if so configured in SODAR Core.
+If you plan on supporting anonymous users on your site, you **must** use this mixing instead of the original one in Django.
-- ``LoggedInPermissionMixin``: Ensure correct redirection of users on no permissions
+- ``LoggedInPermissionMixin``: Ensure correct redirection of users on no permissions.
-- ``ProjectPermissionMixin``: Provides a ``Project`` object for permission checking based on URL kwargs
+- ``ProjectPermissionMixin``: Provides a ``Project`` object for permission checking based on URL kwargs.
-- ``ProjectContextMixin``: Provides a ``Project`` object into the view context based on URL kwargs
+- ``ProjectContextMixin``: Provides a ``Project`` object into the view context based on URL kwargs.

 See ``example_project_app.views.ExampleView`` for an example.